 'Obi-Wan Kenobi' Finale Recap: Ending and Cameos Explained

-The exiled Jedi seemed to have escaped Darth Vader's deadly grip, but Reva had young Luke Skywalker in her sights.
+Our Jedi hero seemed to have escaped Darth Vader's deadly grip, but former Inquisitor Reva had young Luke Skywalker in her sights as we leap into episode 6 of the Disney Plus show.

 More in www.cnet.com